r-call/git-style-guide/README.md

 # Workflow

-In projects in which changes are rapidly changing.
-It's prudent to utilize a proper workflow so that the tool, git, doesn't become an impediment upon it's team.
+In projects in which patches are numerous and quickly generated, it's prudent to utilize a proper workflow.
+In doing so it'll prevent git from becoming an impediment upon the team.
 Vincent Driessen discussed, in 2010 in [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/) titled, "A successful Git branching model", proposed what now know as *git-flow model*.

 ## Gitflow priniciples in a nutshell